Meet our Team

 Clinical Research Assistant

 Barbara Reynolds started her career at St. Luke’s in 1996 at the Visiting Nurse Association working in the Human Resources Department as an H.R.
 Assistant.
 In 2001, Barbara transferred to Allentown as the Administrative Coordinator for the President; and, also, the Vice President for Medical Affairs at that campus.
 As Barbara’s journey continued through SLUHN, she then transferred to Clinical Trials and Research in January of 2012.
 She enjoys working with a first-rate team that is involved in groundbreaking work in patient care.
 Prior to working at St. Luke’s, Barbara had an 18 year career at Bethlehem Steel Corporation working in the Transportation Department.
+Barbara received the prestigious St. Luke’s PCRAFT Award in 2010 which exemplifies the Network values of Pride, Caring, Respect, Accountability, Flexibility and Teamwork.
 She lives in Hanover Township with her husband Frank.
 On weekends, they love getting in the car and ending up at a spur of the moment destination.
 They have two grown children who are proud graduates of Temple University.

 Study Start-up Project Coordinator II